takamasa272/grep_win/README.md

 # grep_win
-grep command for Windows CLI (using WSL2)
+grep command for Windows users!

+## requirements
+- WSL2
+  - which can use grep command

+## installation
+1. Place the `grep.exe` file in a folder that is included in the PATH.